cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 not be re-applied by the instance manager.
 Therefore, your manual changes will not be rolled back inadvertently.

-!!!
-Note
-    A Database manifest is applied to the fullest.
-A field included in a manifest may override a value that had been written previously on the database in Postgres

 CloudNativePG gives you the flexibility to make alterations on your databases via Database manifests, via direct changes, or mixing matching to fit your use case.